Sekirankai

 The Sekirankai (赤瀾会; Red Wave Society) was a Japanese socialist women's organization active in 1921.
 Members of an anarchist group established the organization in April 1921.
 Prominent feminists Yamakawa Kikue and Noe Itō were advisers for the group, which participated in that year's May Day activities, published the magazine Omedetashi, held seminars and lectures, and distributed anti-war leaflets to the army.
 Their manifesto condemned capitalism, arguing that it turned women into slaves and prostitutes.
 The Sekirankai was the first women's socialist association and clashed with Shin Fujin Kyōkai (the New Women's Association).
 The organization dissolved eight months after its creation.

 History

 Founding

 The Sekirankai was formed at time in Imperial Japan when socialist thought gained enough momentum to be expressed publicly.

 The Sekirankai was founded in April 1921 from an anarchist group established by Sakai Magara, Kutsumi Fusako, Hashiura Haruno, and Akizuki Shizue.
-It was the first women's socialist association.
 Advisers for the organization were Yamakawa Kikue and Noe Itō.
 The society had about 42 members, 17 of whom were active.
 As members of the Sekirankai had personal ties with Nihon Shakai Shugi Dōmei (Japan Socialist League), the organization has been referred to as the "women's office" of the league.

 The Sekirankai sought to overthrow the capitalist system.
 Their platform stated "We will fight any form of oppression that keeps us and our brothers and sisters in ignorance, poverty, and positions of subordination."